dovidmoshee/de-site/src/pages/blog/zapier-vs-make.md

 tags: ["automation", "tools", "productivity"]
 ---

+# Zapier vs. Make.com: Which Automation Tool Saves More Time in 2025?

 [Zapier](https://zapier.com/) and [Make.com](https://www.make.com/en) are two popular automation tools in 2025, each designed for different needs.
 [Zapier](https://zapier.com/) is ideal for beginners with simple workflows, offering over 7,000 app integrations and a user-friendly interface.
 Make.com, with its advanced features and flowchart-style interface, is better for handling complex workflows and offers more customization.
 Here's a quick comparison:

 | Feature | Zapier | Make.com |